homermultitext/hmt-editors-guide/docs/references/index.md

 ### Indexing *scholion* markers

-We record the occurrence of each footnote-like marker in the *Iliad* text in a delimited-text table with five columns.
+Manuscripts like the Venetus B mark the presence of notes with numeric markers like modern footnotes.
+We record the occurrence of each mumeric marker in the *Iliad* text in a delimited-text table with five columns.
 You'll find an example in the `scholionmarkers.cex` file of your repository's `collections` directory.
 The five columns are:

 #### 1. Identify the marker